GerritForge/gerrit-master-slave-docker/README.md

 ### Load balance

-There is a haproxy frontend that will redirect all git clones/fetch requests to the slaves while everything else gets redirected to the master.
-Traffic to slaves are load balanced in round robin manner.
+There is a haproxy frontend that will redirect all git clones/fetch requests to the slaves, all documentation requests to nginx web server and everything else gets redirected to the gerrit master.
+Traffic to the servers are load balanced in round robin manner.

 - Cloning/Pushing: http://localhost/test-project
 - Haproxy stats: http://localhost/haproxy?stats